ZupIT/beagle-docs/content/en/backend/get-started/installing-beagle.md

 ### Step 2: Include starter dependency

-Lastly, you have to add the dependency for the Beagle starter to your backend.
+Add the dependency for the Beagle starter to your backend.
 In that case, the framework you chose will define the dependency's name \(`artifactId`\) should be done.

-Click on the tab of the framework you're using and follow the steps to continue the configuration.
+Click on the tab of the framework you're using and follow the steps to continue the configuration:

 {{< tabs id="T1" >}}
 {{% tab name="Micronaut Starter" %}}